nanderv/SS/README.md

 The exercise is now as follows.
- 1. Think about what data structures you require while parsing the ANDL files, e.g. what do you need to map names of places to BDD variables, or how are you going to store the initial marking?
+ 1. Think about what data structures you require while parsing the ANDL files, e.g. what do you need to map names of places to BDD variables, how are you going to store the initial marking, or how are you going to encode the transition relations?
  1. Write/download whatever code for these datastructures is necessary, and declare those data structures in [`andl_context_t`](https://github.com/Meijuh/SS/blob/master/src/andl.h),